Other ways to improve your home energy efficiency

 The Home Energy Check is a free online calculator to help you with ways to reduce your energy bills.
 Please note this will not produce an Energy Performance Certificate (EPC).

 An Energy Performance Certificate (EPC) tells prospective buyers about the energy performance of the house.
 This rating is awarded by an accredited Energy Assessor.
 They'll visit the property to collect the relevant data and create the certificate.
 Each Energy Performance Certificate includes an energy efficiency rating that indicates the overall efficiency rating of a home.
-The higher the rating, the more energy efficient it is.
-It also indicates the potential for improvement.

 For more information on EPCs, visit the GOV.UK website.